mrtaz77/BDStokz/SQL Dump/Documentation/FUNCTIONS.md

 /
 ```

-## Function for verifying credentials.
+## Function for verifying credentials
-- Input : Username and password .
+- Input : Username and password.
-- Output : Validation .
+- Output : Validation.
 - The fuction returns 1337 if credentials are correct.
-- Else it returns -404
+- Else it returns -404.
 - Applicable only for active users.

 ### Prerequisites